Meet the WFM RD&A Staff

 Diane Rau - Fire Technology Transfer Specialist

-Diane began her fire career on a hotshot crew while a student at the University of Montana.
-She graduated with a degree in Forest Resource Management in 2000, secured permanent employment on the Beaverhead-Deerlodge NF and gained additional experience working with engines, hand crews, fuels, fire prevention and fire education.
-She actively sought experience during the off season and developed skills and interests in related areas such as GIS and data management.
-In 2004, she moved to New Mexico as the Fire and Fuels GIS Specialist for the Cibola NF where she supported the fire GIS program and managed fuels data and crews.
-She also met her husband in a tiny town called Magdalena.
-He swept her off her feet and in 2007, they got married and moved to the Payette NF where she filled the role of Forest Fire Planner.
-She assisted with the management of multiple, complex incidents as well as numerous incident and area command teams, and helped implement new policy and WFDSS.
-She jumped at the chance to become a Fire Technology Transfer Specialist for the WFM RD&A in 2009 and has been employed there ever since.
-She is actively involved with WFDSS-related training, development and implementation.
-She is an S495 cadre member, a qualified LTAN and a happy and very tired mother to her brood of small children; Cassidy and the twins Dylan and Danika.
+Diane began her fire career on the Bitterroot IHC while a student at the University of Montana.
+She graduated with a degree in Forest Resource Management in 2000, secured permanent employment on the Beaverhead-DeerLodge NF and gained additional experience working with engines, hand crews, fuels, fire prevention & education, geographic information systems, data management and soils.
+In 2004 she moved to New Mexico and took a Fire and Fuels GIS Specialist position on the Cibola NF.
+She met her husband while working there and in 2007, they got married and moved north to the Payette NF where she filled the role of Forest Fire Planner and helped implement new policy and WFDSS.
+The experience segued into her accepting a Fire Technology Transfer Specialist for the WFM RD&A in 2009 and she has been happily employed there ever since.
+She manages WFDSS documentation and a smattering of other WFDSS-related administrative tasks, provides decision support to units and incidents as a qualified LTAN and is a Steering Committee member and instructor for S495.
+She lives in Albuquerque with her husband, three lovely kids, and two dogs.
+When she is not supporting WFDSS or chasing kids, you can find her running, cooking, practicing yoga or doing laundry.

 Andrew Bailey - Data Manager